giorgiofran/power_extensions/README.md

 ## Getting started

-  Simply import the package and use the core_extensions libray or area ones.
+  Simply import the package and use the power_extensions libray or area ones.

 ## Usage